 The sad part of this mindset is that for so many, it works.
 Not because millions are motivated to do what they said they’ll do, but because millions are made to feel like they’re worthless, untalented and undeserving of success because they dared to not follow the same path as the person running the shame train.
 It works in that it pushes so many into abandoning their goals because they now see themselves as failures for not following the paths of those deemed “successful.”

 Here’s an idea.
 Instead of sharing toxic grandstanding that paints you as the quintessential achiever, why not share words of encouragement and understanding.
 Offer genuine support that’s meant to uplift, instead of harmful phrases that’s meant to tear down.
-Here’s a few examples to illustrate:
+Here are a few examples to illustrate:

 For my creatives, hear this: your art is still art even if no one (aside from yourself) sees it.